Dr Beat Richner, the founder of the Kantha Bopha Children’s Hospitals, has died at the age of 71.

 The first Kantha Bopha hospital was inaugurated in Phnom Penh by former King Norodom Sihanouk in September 1992.
 The hospital was named after King Sihanouk’s daughter, who died from leukaemia.

-Health Minister Mam Bun Heng yesterday expressed his condolences.
+Health Minister Mam Bun Heng expressed his grief to learn of Dr Richner’s death.

-“We are very saddened to learn of his death,” he said.
+“We are very sadden to learn of his death,” he said.
 “He saved the lives of thousands of Cambodian children.”